Finding Your Remote Work Communication Style

 Analytical communicators are data-driven thinkers and prefer to be given well-defined tasks.
-They tend to respond best when given detailed information up front with clear expectations, and then given space to work independently.
-Don’t expect good results trying to engage them in emotionally-focused conversation or giving them feedback in the form of harsh criticism.
+They tend to respond best when given detailed information upfront with clear expectations and then given space to work independently.
+Don’t expect good results in trying to engage them in emotionally-focused conversation or giving them feedback in the form of harsh criticism.
 Keep to the facts.

 Intuitive communicators occupy the other end of the detail spectrum.
 They prefer the big picture, the executive summary.
 This can often mean having to answer follow-up questions from them when smaller details become relevant.
 Don’t make big promises, because they generally have a harder time envisioning the details, which may make those promises hard to fulfill.

-Face-to-Face communicators are probably faring the worst in the new remote work, socially distant situation.
-So much communication is non-verbal, and these are the people who best process the unspoken cues of interaction.
-They may do better with video conferencing since other methods deprive them of the ability to read others’ expressions.
+Face-to-Face communicators are probably faring the worst in the remote work, socially distant setting.
+Nonverbal communication is essential to successful relationships in the workplace.
+So much communication is non-verbal, and these are the people who best process the unspoken cues of interaction such as the ability to maintain eye contact, voice tone and speed, and posture.
+They may do better with using video conferencing to enhance remote-work since other methods deprive them of the ability to read others’ expressions.

 Phone communicators prefer…well, the phone.
 They do well in live conversations, but may prefer to pace the room, fiddle with something, or sprawl on the floor while talking—things that are generally frowned upon in face-to-face interactions.
 These are the people who hop onto calls with the camera off.

-These forms of communication—hardware and software—can occur in all sorts of combinations.
+These forms of communication—software and hardware—can occur in all sorts of combinations.
 Some you may expect, others not so much.
 There are, predictably, plenty of emotional face-to-face communicators.
 But there are also emotional communicators who rely on e-mail to maintain personal connections with colleagues.